turboderp/exllamav2/README.md

 ```

 By default this will also compile and install the Torch C++ extension (`exllamav2_ext`) that the library relies on.
+You will have to have cuda 11.7 on your system.
+It's possible to have multple cudas.
+Use `export CUDA_HOME=/usr/local/cuda-11.7/` to set the preferred path.
 You can skip this step by setting the `EXLLAMA_NOCOMPILE` environment variable:

 ```